Saigon FC

 Saigon Football Club (Câu lạc bộ Bóng đá Sài Gòn) was a Vietnamese professional association football club administered by Saigon Football Development Joint Stock Company.
-Following the relegation from 2022 season and problems related to the club's ownership, the team will be dissolved and give the slot to Lam Dong FC in 2023 season.
+Following the relegation from 2022 season and problems related to the club's ownership, it was proposed that team would be dissolved.
+A last minute attempt was made to give the license over to Lam Dong FC in 2023 season., however, this deal fell though.

-The club's name was set as a result of a club known as Hà Nội got renamed and relocated in 2016 to Ho Chi Minh City.
+The club's formation was set as a result of the B team of Hanoi FC relocating to Ho Chi Minh City in the south of Vietnam and renaming in 2016 to Saigon FC.

-Ho Chi Minh City Football Club was formerly known as Cảng Sài Gòn.

 History

 FC Tokyo partnership

 In February 2020, Saigon announced a cooperation agreement with Japanese club FC Tokyo, which includes plans for a joint football academy being started in Vietnam.